scottjs/wp-dotenv/README.md

 ## Installation

-Run `composer require "scottjs/wp-dotenv:1.*"` from the root of your project, or manually add `"scottjs/wp-dotenv": "1.*"` to your `composer.json` file:
+Run `composer require "scottjs/wp-dotenv:1.*"` from the root of your project.

+Alternatively, you can manually add `"scottjs/wp-dotenv": "1.*"` to your `composer.json` file:

 ```
 "require": {